MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Set-AzureOSDisk.md

 # Set-AzureOSDisk

 ## SYNOPSIS
-Modifies the host cache mode of an azure_2 virtual machine.
+Modifies the host cache mode of an Azure virtual machine.

 ## SYNTAX